astronomer/docs/archived_software_docs/version-0.28/airflow-api.md

 2. Go to **Deployment** > **Service Accounts**.
    ![New Service Account](/img/software/ci-cd-new-service-account.png)
 3. Give your Service Account a **Name**, **User Role**, and **Category** (_Optional_).
-   > **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the Editor or Admin role.
+   > **Note:** In order for a Service Account to have permission to push code to your Apache Airflow® Deployment, it must have either the Editor or Admin role.
 For more information on Workspace roles, refer to [Roles and Permissions](workspace-permissions.md).

    ![Name Service Account](/img/software/ci-cd-name-service-account.png)
 4. Save the API Key that was generated.
 Depending on your use case, you may want to store this key in an Environment Variable or secret management tool of choice.